IBM/tensorflow-large-model-support/README.md

 It takes a computational graph defined by users, and automatically adds swap-in and swap-out nodes for transferring tensors from GPUs to the host and vice versa.
 The computational graph is statically modified.
 Hence, it needs to be done before a session actually starts.

+IBM PowerAI 1.6 contains a newer implementation of TensorFlow Large Model Support than the version that is contained in this repository.
+The newer version is easier to use and can achieve greater levels of tensor swapping which can lead to higher resolutions, deeper models, or larger batch sizes.
+For more information see [What’s new in PowerAI 1.6 TensorFlow Large Model Support](https://developer.ibm.com/linuxonpower/2019/05/17/whats-new-in-powerai-1-6-tensorflow-large-model-support/).

 ## Install
 TensorFlow Large Model Support can be installed as a pip module named `tensoflow-large-model-support`.
 To install